Darkone83/DarkDash/README.md

 DarkDash is a clean, themeable replacement dashboard for the OG Xbox.
 It boots fast, stays out of your way, and lets you launch your games, apps, emulators, and homebrew from one place.
-It is built natively (no script engine sitting on top), so it is light on resources and quick to navigate — a typical boot sits around 24 MB resident, leaving plenty of headroom on a stock console.
+It is built natively (no script engine sitting on top), so it is light on resources and quick to navigate — and has a low ram footprint, leaving plenty of headroom on a stock console.

-Made by Darkone83 / Team Resurgent.

 ## Features